- Briefing Room

 Yes, a state may need specific state legislated authority to establish a SIB and issue SIB loans.

 Applications should be submitted to the SIB within the sponsor's state and follow the established application procedures and deadlines.
-If no SIB has been established, contact the state DOT to discuss whether the establishment of a SIB is possible, or contact Thay Bishop at the Office of Innovative Program Delivery for more information.
+If no SIB has been established, contact the state DOT to discuss whether the establishment of a SIB is possible.

 Any project that is eligible for Federal-aid funding under Title 23 (highways) is eligible to receive SIB financial assistance from the highway account.
 Essentially, if a project qualifies for Federal-aid under this program, it also qualifies for a loan or other credit assistance under the SIB program.
 SIB credit can therefore be provided to non-highway projects, such as freight projects and emissions reduction projects.

 The Secretary is also authorized to designate projects for assistance, if the Secretary deems them to be appropriate.
 If a state is interested in supporting such a project, Prabhat Diksit at the Office of Innovative Program Delivery should be contacted to request such a designation.

 No, the use of funds from a specific category to capitalize a SIB does not limit a SIB's ability to assist all types of eligible projects.
 Once the funds have been drawn down into the SIB account, they "lose their identity."
 The SIB is the project for which those funds are obligated, and SIB funds may be used to assist any eligible project under Title 23.